 - If you experience a hot or burning sensation or if you develop a rash, add a carrier oil to the affected area as often as needed.

 Can Carrier Oils Help My Essential Oils to Work Better?

 Carrier oils can be used when topically applying any essential oil.
 Using a carrier oil can help keep the essential oil on your skin longer.
-I’ve noticed that when I use an essential oil directly on my skin with no carrier oil that it evaporates rather quickly and the aroma leaves sooner than I’d like.
+I’ve noticed that when I apply an essential oil directly on my skin with no carrier oil that it evaporates rather quickly and the aroma leaves sooner than I’d like.
 However, when I dilute the essential oil with a carrier oil the aroma lasts longer as more of the oil is absorbed into my skin and is protected by the carrier oil from evaporating too quickly.